Schedule

 Update, assign, or reschedule an event

-Change an event's time, duration, event type, assignee, vendor, or notes after it has been created.
+Change an event's time, duration, event type, assignee, or notes after it has been created—including dragging events on the calendar.

 Use this guide when a scheduled event is still happening, but some details need to change.